 During or upon the completion of the investigation, if the Formal Complaint does not describe a possible violation, if the conduct did not occur in the University's education program or activity, or the conduct did not occur against a person in the U.S., the matter will be dismissed.

-If the Formal Complaint is not dismissed, the matter will continue through the process.
+If the Complainant withdraws the Formal Complaint or any allegations therein, the Respondent is no longer enrolled or employed by the University, or specific circumstances prevent the University from gathering evidence sufficient to reach a determination, the matter may be dismissed.